 These hooks seem equally as dangerous as trying to bring furniture up the stairs. 😬

-But speaking of dangerous, steep stairs are the enemy to a big night out — they’re likely to have you tumbling down to the first floor if you don’t watch your step.
+But speaking of dangerous, steep stairs are the enemy of a big night out — they’re likely to have you tumbling down to the first floor if you don’t watch your step.

 Should you join in?